khanhafizurrahman80/Exploratory-Data-Analysis-and-classification/README.md

 3. Random Forest
 4. K-Nearest Neighbours
 5. Naive Bayes
-6. Decision Tree
-7. Neural Network (will be uploaded in a different project)
+6. Neural Network (will be uploaded in a different project)

+### Accuracy of classification
+1. ROC value